Why single sign-on is essential to business security

 • Test and collect feedback.
 Once you’ve implemented your SSO solution, you’ll need to evaluate its performance.
 Are users adopting it and using it correctly?
 If not, why not?
 It may be helpful to beta test your SSO program with a small group before implementing it across the whole organization.

 Single sign-on isn’t a silver security bullet.
-But it is one of the best tools enterprises have for limiting security threats, improving data compliance, and saving IT a lot of password headaches.
+However, it is one of the best tools enterprises have for limiting security threats, improving data compliance, and saving IT a lot of password headaches.

-See how Lucidchart keeps your data private, safe, and secure—and how we help your organization do the same.
+See how Lucid keeps your data private, safe, and secure—and how we help your organization do the same.

 Learn more